 - Provide safety training in a language and vocabulary that the employees may understand.

 Where construction accidents are concerned, one or more of these laws and the duty of care may have been violated.
 In some situations, this can translate into a legal claim by the injured worker.
-However, only experienced attorneys like those at Polito & Associates can develop the most precise legal strategy to get you what you deserve.
+However, only experienced attorneys like those at Polito & Harrington can develop the most precise legal strategy to get you what you deserve.

 What Is a Construction Accident in Norwich, Connecticut?